American black bear: Size

 A cinnamon-colored American black bear in Yellowstone National Park, the U.S.

-Adults typically range from 120 to 200 cm in head-and-body length, and 70 to 105 cm in shoulder height.
-Although the American black bear is the smallest bear species in North America (smaller than the brown bear and the polar bear), large males exceed the size of other bear species in other continents.
+Adults typically range from 120 to 188 cm in head-and-body length, and 63 to 103.5 cm in shoulder height.
+Although the American black bear is the smallest bear species in North America (smaller than the brown and polar bears), large males exceed the size of other bear species in other continents.

 Weight tends to vary according to age, sex, health and season.
+Adult males typically weigh between 60–300 kg with females averaging between 33% and 50% less at 40–150 kg.
 Seasonal variation in weight is very pronounced: in autumn, their pre-den weight tends to be 30% higher than in spring, when black bears emerge from their dens.
-Bears on the East Coast tend to be heavier on average than those on the West Coast, although they typically follow Bergmann's rule, and bears from the northwest are often slightly heavier than the bears from the southeast.
-Adult males typically weigh between 57–250 kg, while females weigh 33% less at 41–170 kg.
+Bears on the East Coast tend to be heavier on average than their West Coast counterparts, although they typically follow Bergmann's rule regarding average size being inversely correlated with environment temperature, and bears from the northwest are often slightly heavier than the bears from the southeast.

-In California, studies indicate that the average mass is 86 kg in adult males and 58 kg in adult females.
-Adults in Yukon Flats National Wildlife Refuge in east-central Alaska were found to average 87.3 kg in males and 63.4 kg in females, whereas on Kuiu Island in southeastern Alaska (where nutritious salmon are readily available) adults averaged 115 kg.
+In California, studies indicate that the average adult mass is 86 kg in males and 58 kg in females.
+Adults in Yukon Flats National Wildlife Refuge in east-central Alaska were found to average 87.3 kg in males and 63.4 kg in females, whereas on Kuiu Island in southeastern Alaska (where nutrient dense salmon are readily available) adults averaged 115 kg.
 In Great Smoky Mountains National Park, adult males averaged 112 kg and adult females averaged 47 kg per one study.